Student Services Center

 What is Co-op?

 Cooperative Education (Co-op) provides practical work experience in an occupation or profession.
 The co-op work experience is typically full-time and lasts for 6 months.
-During a co-op, students may take the semester off from school completely, take a class or two while working, or maintain a full course load (however, the latter is not recommended).
+During a co-op, students may take the semester off from school completely, or take a class or two while working.
 You may do one or more co-ops for the same or different employer each time.
 This flexibility allows you to sample different career paths and employers of different sizes, locations, and industries.
 For co-op, it is best to have completed some courses within your major area of study.
 Junior or senior year would be the best time for the most rewarding experience, especially if only taking one co-op rotation.

 Co-op experience helps you...

 - Expand knowledge of career options in your field.

 - Develop a clearer picture of your personal career direction.